 - Our managed live-in care service meets the needs of those who need a trusted carer to be on hand in the home around the clock.

-- Our pioneering Dementia DELAY programme, delivered by specialist DDP practitioners, uses a five-pillared support plan to stabilise and slow the progression of dementia symptoms.
+- Our dementia programme uses a five-pillared support plan to stabilise and slow the progression of dementia symptoms.
 Results have included wider cognitive function, improved ability to communicate and increased independence.

-For more information on dementia awareness or any of our services, please contact your local Right at Home office.
+For more information on any of our services, please contact your local Right at Home office.